-The New Zealand Social Innovation and Entrepreneurship Research Centre was pleased to host the 2013 Massey University Social Innovation and Entrepreneurship Conference at Massey University’s Innovation Campus, Albany, Auckland, New Zealand, on 27-29 November 2013.
+The New Zealand Social Innovation and Entrepreneurship Research Centre (SIERC) is pleased to announce its next Conference will be held at Massey University’s Innovation Campus, Albany, Auckland, from 10‐12th February 2016.

-The conference theme Blurring Boundaries, Transcending Barriers captures the flexibility essential for collaborative action and novel thinking in this emerging scholarly field.
-Following on from our successful inaugural 2011 conference, participants were encouraged to explore new ways to advance the theory and practice of social innovation and social entrepreneurship.
+The conference theme – Collaborating for Impact – reflects the importance of collaborative action for advancing this emerging scholarly field.
+Following on from the successful inaugural 2011 and the 2013 international conferences, the 2016 conference will bring together participants across sectors (non‐profit, business, government sectors) and academic disciplines to explore ways to advance theory, practice and policy in social innovation and social entrepreneurship.

 »» read more